Click above to see Champlain route map

 Starting a Career in Exploration

 In 1603, Champlain sailed to North America on Francois Grave Du Pont’s expedition.
 The pair and their crew sailed west through the Gulf of St. Lawrence and into the St. Lawrence and Saguenay Rivers.
 They also explored the misty Gaspe’ Peninsula of Quebec.
 After returning to France, Champlain decided to sail back to Quebec in the hopes of discovering the Northwest Passage, a mythical waterway that would serve as a shortcut from the Atlantic to the Pacific.

 Champlain returned to Quebec in 1604 on Pierre de Mont’s expedition.
 For the next three years, Champlain explored much of the coast of Nova Scotia, the Bay of Fundy and the coasts of Maine, Rhode Island and Massachusetts.
 Champlain started his first colony in the New World on Port Royal, Nova Scotia in 1605.
 In 1608, Champlain started the first permanent French colony in the New World at Quebec (City) on the St. Lawrence River.
 The colony was started as a fur-trading center.
 Unfortunately for the French settlers, they were not used to the bitter Canadian winter.
 Of the 32 settlers in the colony, only nine survived the winter.
 More colonists would be sent from France to reinforce the colony.

-In 1609, Champlain helped the Huron Indians fight the Iroquois, which ultimately led to much bitterness between the French and Iroquois and the discovery of Lake Champlain.
-In 1815, Champlain explored much of upstate New York and parts of Ontario and eastern Michigan.
+In 1609, Champlain helped the Huron Indians fight the Iroquois, which ultimately led to much bitterness between the French and Iroquois.
+In 1615, Champlain explored much of upstate New York and parts of Ontario and eastern Michigan.
 Champlain spent the rest of his life managing the settlements at Quebec.
 He died in 1635, apparently of a stroke.